|

 to Waimea 1825-1826.
 From there they went back to Hilo 1826-1828, ending

-of the Kahikolu Church, returning to NE in 1834.
+Church, returning to NE in 1834.

-A model of the Brig Thaddeus (Mokuaikaua Church, Kailua-Kona)
+Model of the Brig Thaddeus

 |